tensorflow/swift/docs/AutomaticDifferentiation.md

 [Perturbation confusion and sensitivity confusion](https://arxiv.org/abs/1211.4892) are two common bugs in nested uses of the differential operator using SCT techniques, and require user attention to correctly resolve.
-In order to support higher-order differentiation with sound semantics and predictable behavior in Swift, we need to teach the compiler to carefully emit diagnostics and reject non-well-formed cases.
+The application of rank-2 polymorphism in the [ad](https://hackage.haskell.org/package/ad) package in Haskell defined away sensitivity confusion, but Swift’s type system does not support that today.
+In order to support higher-order differentiation with sound semantics and predictable behavior in Swift, we need to teach the compiler to carefully emit diagnostics and reject malformed cases.

 ### Differentiating opaque closures and dynamic method dispatch